overcoming reading: a series of digital literature workshops

 During the practical part of the workshop, participants created a kinetic poem from scratch using p5.js, a popular environment for creative coding.
 Together with the artist, participants attempted at deconstructing the Russian literary canon and add visual and temporal dimensions to text, roughly speaking crossing Tolstoy’s novel with Stephane Mallarmé’s "Throw of the Dice".

-3/3: poetry and sound: from linguistic abstraction to the body slides
+3/3: poetry and sound: from linguistic abstraction to the body

 The lecture part of the workshop covers contemporary research into sound as the most bodily (and therefore the most critically loaded) medium: from Afrofuturism to Steve Goodman’s “sonic warfare.”
 One cannot avoid sound or look at it from a point of privilege; it can only be lived through, and with the entire body.
 Accordingly, translation of poetry into the medium of sound involves not only duration but also the bodily nature of experience, in which the listener has no privileges.
 Sound only gets to us when the vibration passes through our body.